 In 2015, a parent with two children filing as head of household was able to protect about $410.00 in pay every week.
 If they earn $1500.00 per week, the IRS would have taken $1090.00.

-So, it is important if you have received a wage levy from the IRS that you take care of it.
+So, it is important that if you've received a wage levy from the IRS that you take care of it.

 You should do the following: